gitfrid/CzechFOI-DRATE-OPENSCI/README.md

     ↓
 RMST Estimation (Empirical and Causal) — applied to all datasets
     ↓
-Comparison of Methods and Results — across all datasets
+Comparison of emprical vs causal Methods and Results — across all datasets
     ↓
 Plots, Logs, Interpretation